 Foods not allowed in school:

 Please note – Children under the age of 4 are not allowed to be served hot dogs, carrots, grapes, popcorn or pretzels per the NAEYC criteria.
-This means food we serve as well as food sent from home.

 Please do not send candy, soda, Fruit Rollups, or any other gummy treats.
 They are not good for teeth and often become the focus of the meal.
 We try daily to serve nutritious snacks and to teach children about proteins, fruits, vegetables, and foods that help you grow stronger and smarter.